lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Fixed Component Algorithm Identifiers

 Many cryptographic libraries are X.509-focused and do not expose interfaces to instantiate a public key from raw bytes, but only from a SubjectPublicKeyInfo structure as you would find in an X.509 certificate, therefore implementing Composite ML-KEM in those libraries requires reconstructing the SPKI for each component algorithm.
-In order to aid implementers and reduce interoperability issues, this section lists out the full public key and signature AlgorithmIdentifiers for each component algorithm.
+In order to aid implementers and reduce interoperability issues, this section lists out the full public key for each component algorithm.

 **ML-KEM-768**